Code-Institute-Submissions/rockanrolla/README.md

 ### __*Content*__

   The band I selected to be simulated on this site was "The Guess Who".
 I decided to change its name to "The Invasors" to make the site a bit different.
-I implemented the band history and the fans feedbacks reading and then editing some of the texts contained in these links:
+I implemented the band history and the fans feedback reading and then editing some of the texts contained in these links:

   + [Fans stories](https://www.vanmorrison.com/fans)